sawaizuid/Ubergram/README.md

 ##### Things I would like to add:

+- Add Duplicate image check to render the images and add like and score tags.
 - Integrate Typescript and to do propType checking
 - Integrate Redux
 - Increase to 100% test coverages